-A partner at Allens Arthur Robinson for many years, Katherine gained significant experience advising clients from major technology, internet and media companies as well as Government departments and agencies.
+A partner at Allens Linklaters for many years, Katherine gained significant experience advising clients from major technology, internet and media companies as well as Government departments and agencies.
 One of Katherine’s key strengths and areas of focus, in the highly regulated and fast changing technology and media industries, is her knowledge and ability to interpret legislation and its interaction with other laws and policies.

 Katherine delivers strategic, innovative and cost effective solutions for her clients by applying her strong commercial expertise, extensive industry experience, sophisticated project management techniques and broad regulatory skills.
 She has been recognised in Chambers Global, The World’s Leading Lawyers, as pre-eminent in her field.